asaintsever/open-vault-agent-injector/doc/Examples.md

 This sample demonstrates how to enable the proxy mode in addition to the secrets mode used in previous samples.
 We are here again using a Kubernetes job so we reuse the dedicated service account.

-Key annotation to use is `sidecar.vault.talend.org/mode` to let `Vault Sidecar Injector` knows that proxy mode must be enabled.
-Optional `sidecar.vault.talend.org/proxy-port` annotation can be handy if default proxy port has to be customized.
+Key annotation to use is `ovai.asaintsever.org/mode` to let `Open Vault Agent Injector` knows that proxy mode must be enabled.
+Optional `ovai.asaintsever.org/proxy-port` annotation can be handy if default proxy port has to be customized.

 Once enabled, your application container can directly interact with the Vault server by sending requests to the injected Vault Agent sidecar that now also acts as a proxy handling authentication with the server.
 The proxy is available at `http://127.0.0.1:<proxy port>`.